-Figure 31.
-Proportion of deliveries per embryo transfer of frozen/thawed embryos.
+Figure 35.
+Proportion of deliveries per embryo transfer of cryopreserved embryos.
 The woman's age at the time of the oocyte retrieval applies.

-Treatments with autologous gametes 2017-2019
+Treatments with autologous gametes 2017-2020

-Confidence interval: The lines in the bars denote the so-called confidence interval.
-The confidence interval is an estimation of a number's reliability.
-The longer the line is, the more unreliable the delivery rate is.
-The foremost factor affecting reliability is the number of treatments per age group (a low number of treatments equals low reliability).
+Confidence interval: The lines in the bars denote the confidence intervals.
+The confidence interval is an estimation of the reliability of the estimates of delivery rates.
+The longer the line, the more unreliable are the estimates of delivery rates.
+The factor affecting reliability is the number of treatments per age group (a low number of treatments gives low reliability ie. a wide confidence interval).